jeffersonoliveira-dev/battleship-war/README.md

 * pages will be : login > game start || scores > game init

-* almost finished ranking page
+* need to display cards with scores